MathiasDuus/oto/README.md

 Higer delay = lower CPS.<br>

 0: No delay, it goes as fast as possible. <br>
--1: Should be around 100 CPS.* <br>
--2: Should be around 200 CPS.* <br>

 #### Max clicks: <br>
 If you anly want to click an X amount of times.

-##### *NOTE <br>
-CPS can vary with quite a big margin depending on the performance of the CPU.<br>
-I have measured (on -1) all fom 77-250 CPS.
-But -2 is still faster than -1.<br>

 --------------------------

+This was originally heavily inspired by mousetool's "OP Auto Clicker 3.0"
-link to mousetool's "OP Auto Clicker 3.0" https://sourceforge.net/projects/orphamielautoclicker/
+Link to mousetool's "OP Auto Clicker 3.0" https://sourceforge.net/projects/orphamielautoclicker/